AmaniEzz/SOLID-principles-Python/README.md

     - e.g use inheritance hierarchies
     - e.g. Define constructor arguments to keep inheritance flexible.

+## Why useful?
+    •   Helps programmers design good polymorphism.
+    •	Constrains subclass design

-- LSP is a concept that applies to polymorphism.
+> LSP is a concept that applies to polymorphism.
-- If you don’t use polymorphism at all you don’t need to care about the LSP.
+>> If you don’t use polymorphism at all you don’t need to care about the LSP.

 ---